 Why doesn’t a specific app appear in the microphone permissions list?

-Desktop apps like Chrome, Zoom, or Viber don’t appear in the main Store app list.
-They show up under the separate ‘Let desktop apps access your microphone’ section further down the Microphone settings page.
-If an app hasn’t accessed the mic yet, it won’t appear until it makes its first access request.
+Desktop apps like Chrome, Zoom, or Audacity don’t appear in the main Store app list.
+They show up under “Let desktop apps access your microphone” further down the page.
+If an app hasn’t requested microphone access yet, it won’t appear in either section until it makes its first access attempt.

 Do microphone permission changes take effect immediately in Windows 11?

 Yes.
-Toggling microphone access on or off takes effect right away.
-No system restart is needed, though closing and reopening the specific app after the change is recommended so the app can register the updated permission.
+Toggling microphone access on or off applies right away — no restart needed.
+That said, closing and reopening the affected app after changing permissions is recommended so the app can register the updated state on its next launch.

-It’s the top-level switch for the entire device.
-When this is off, no app – Store or desktop – can access the microphone regardless of any individual settings below it.
-This is always the first thing to check when troubleshooting mic access.
+It’s the device-wide switch.
+When it’s off, no app — Store or desktop — can access the microphone, regardless of any individual settings below it.
+This is always the first thing to check when troubleshooting mic access in Windows 11.

 Why is Zoom or Chrome not listed under the individual app toggles?

 Zoom and Chrome are traditional desktop applications installed outside the Microsoft Store.
-Windows 11 places them in the ‘Let desktop apps access your microphone’ section at the bottom of the Microphone settings page, which is separate from the Store app toggle list.
+Windows 11 places them in the “Let desktop apps access your microphone” section at the bottom of the Microphone settings page, which is a separate section from the Store app toggle list.

 Can I control microphone access using the Windows Registry?